-Given the corrosive properties of these chemicals observed in eye irritation studies, inhalation could lead to irritation/corrosion of the mucous membranes of the respiratory tract.
-In acute inhalation studies the clinical signs and the necropsy findings (audible respiration, red coloured (congested) lungs, blood coloured nasal discharge) (see acute toxicity section) indicate that the mechanism of toxicity is corrosivity, warranting classification (see Hazard classifications relevant for worker health and safety section).
+Given the corrosive properties of these chemicals observed in eye irritation studies, inhalation exposure could lead to irritation/corrosion of the mucous membranes of the respiratory tract.
+In acute inhalation studies the clinical signs and the necropsy findings (audible respiration, red coloured (congested) lungs, blood coloured nasal discharge) (see Acute toxicity section) indicate that the mechanism of toxicity is corrosivity, warranting classification (see Hazard classifications relevant for worker health and safety section).
 Similar effects were seen for the amino trialkoxysilanes and amino mono- and dialkoxysilanes.
 The local irritancy may be caused by the amine functionality of the chemical or hydrolysis products.
-The available data are not sufficient to identify any further trends within the group and as such read across is considered appropriate.